 - Phase 1 (Years 0-1) covers the Centre's establishment and initial operations over the first 12-18 months.
 This will focus on background research and data collection, liaison with stakeholders, and launching priority activities under each key program area. - Phase 2 (Years 2-3) represents the peak working phase of the Centre, during which a wide range of programs will be rolled out in order to bring about a substantial and lasting boost to local government capability and effectiveness.
-A major review will be conducted at the end of this phase. - Phase 3 (Years 4-5) would involve bedding down sustainable longer term operations at either the higher or lower level.
+A major review will be conducted at the end of this phase. - Phase 3 (Years 4-5) is expected to involve bedding down sustainable longer term operations at either a higher or lower level, depending on the outcomes of the review (see below).